Master in Nursing by Research

 Yes, it equips graduates to pursue licensure and work in educational clinical and research settings.

 Yes, there are.
-Graduates will be proficient in utilizing leadership and autonomy skills in educational tasks
+Graduates will be proficient in utilizing leadership and autonomy skills in educational tasks.

 Yes, LUC provides career support services for graduates, including: